 i haven’t been able to find munari’s source, but i will place my trust in munari and go with the quote for now. ↩

-i found a twitter post (from 2021) with images of the soldier’s letter. point twelve read thus: “it is ok to be mediocre. not everyone will excel at school and not everyone will be able to score in the 90s. if you do, it’s an amazing achievement and must be applauded. however, if you don’t, do not think that you are meant to be mediocre. you may be mediocre in school but it is by no means a measure of things to come in life. find your calling, it could be art, music, graphic design, literature, etc. whatever you work towards, be dedicated, do your best. never go to bed thinking i could have put in more effort.” ↩
+i found a twitter post (from 2021) with images of the soldier’s letter. i do not know how true the letter was, but i did like the twelfth point written in it ; it read thus: “it is ok to be mediocre. not everyone will excel at school and not everyone will be able to score in the 90s. if you do, it’s an amazing achievement and must be applauded. however, if you don’t, do not think that you are meant to be mediocre. you may be mediocre in school but it is by no means a measure of things to come in life. find your calling, it could be art, music, graphic design, literature, etc. whatever you work towards, be dedicated, do your best. never go to bed thinking i could have put in more effort.” ↩

 in 2011, while having chai with a young designer (me!), sudarshan dheer’d said (something like this): “never compare yourself with someone else (that’s harmful) : only look at what you were yesterday, and try to better that.” ↩